Torrens title: United States

+Proposals to implement Torrens title systems in the United States have been strenuously opposed by the title insurance industry.
+The high initial cost of Torrens registration is another barrier to the system's implementation.

 The Torrens system is used in the U.S. territory of Guam.
-States with a limited implementation include Minnesota, Virginia, Massachusetts, Colorado, Georgia, Hawaii, New York, North Carolina, Ohio, and Washington.
+States with a limited implementation include Minnesota, Massachusetts, Colorado, Georgia, Hawaii, New York, North Carolina, and Ohio.
+Previously, Virginia and Washington implemented it, however the system has since been repealed in these states.

-The state of Illinois was the first state to adopt a Torrens Title Act, which used a limited Torrens system in Cook County after the Great Chicago Fire, but the system was allowed to expire on January 1, 1992, after it was found to be unpopular with lenders and other institutions.
+The state of Illinois was the first state to adopt a Torrens Title Act, which used a limited Torrens system in Cook County after the Great Chicago Fire, but the system was allowed to expire on 1 January 1992, after it was found to be unpopular with lenders and other institutions.

 California adopted the Torrens System in 1914 pursuant to an initiative statute.
 Although participation in the system was voluntary, once an owner had registered his land, he could not withdraw from the system.
 The Torrens System, as adopted in California, did not protect buyers from defects caused by federal tax liens, federal bankruptcy proceedings, or from incompetency, divorce, or probate proceedings affecting the seller.
 Since the system had been adopted by initiative, the legislature had no authority to correct those deficiencies.
 By an initiative adopted in 1954, the legislature was given authority to amend or repeal the system, and, in 1955, it was repealed.

 Virginia enacted a Torrens system option.
 However, it never became popular and the Torrens Act was abolished in 2019.
 Record title is now the only form of land title registration in Virginia.
 Washington had voluntary Torrens registration until June 2022, at which time new registrations were discontinued.
-Existing registrations will be terminated on July 1, 2023.
+Existing registrations were terminated on 1 July 2023.